 Shock wave therapy for tendon injuries (ESWT)

 Shockwave technology has been used safely for decades in millions of treatment episodes.
-Although not used in the UK untill very recently, its use is widespread in Europe and the U.S. Please enquire if you want to know more or download our pdf for more information on the procedure and what to expect.
+Although not used in the UK until very recently, it has been used in Europe and the US as a popular treatment.
+Shockwave is use on elite athletes such as in the premier league and also in the olympics.
+Please enquire if you want to know more or download our pdf for more information on the procedure and what to expect.

 Shockwave works very well on injured tendons and ligaments, including the plantar fascia otherwise known as the heel for heel pain.
 Results from international studies have documented a 80% success rates.
 These studies have looked at the effects at three six and 12 months follow up.
 The increased number of healing cells from the shockwave speeds up recovery and can be traced in the tissues more than a year later.

 Anyone over 18 years of age who is reasonably healthy.
 Anyone who shows up on the ultrasound scanner as having plantar fasciitis or who has the classic first pain in the morning symptoms; stepping onto the floor in the morning.

 Yes shockwave is effective for Achilles tendinopathy and other painful tendons of the foot and ankle. shockwave works for jumpers knee, hip bursitis, and medial tibial stress syndrome otherwise known as shin splints.
 Shockwave therapy also works for other tendon damage or pain of the lower limb.
 We have found that shockwave therapy works very well for painful and sore muscles and grade 1 muscle tears.

-Even if you have no pain after treatment, we strongly recommend that you refrain from activities that stress the treated area for the next 48 hours.
+Even if you have no pain after treatment, we recommend that you refrain from high impact activities that stress the treated area for the next 48 hours.
 You can go to work as normal the following day.

 Please enquire to book a consultation tel.
 0203 6022640 or book online